vinhta1/Obsidian-Repository/SCCoM/Private/Cases and Episodes/Into the Fire.md

 - **Inside the store**:
 	- There is an active alarm system.
 If any of the stickered doors or windows were breached, the alarm is activated.
 It is sending a notification somewhere.
 This alerts Fireside (*Fireside-alerted-1*).
 	- Joe’s phone was left behind on a counter.
 		- Can be unlocked via passcode or FaceID.

-**
+After three failed passcode attempts, the phone is locked out. (*Lockout-3*)
 ##### The Front
 # Showdown
 # Dangers